 - 4. (Optional) Add a Resolution for the new image file.
 Leave the resolution as it is unless you're sure a different value is required. - 5.
-(Optional) Select a Colour Mode, choosing to operate in RGB, Lab, or Greyscale mode. - (Optional) Select a Bit Depth of 16 bits per channel for projects which require higher levels of colour detail.
-Otherwise a bit depth of 8 bits/channel is used as default. - (Optional) Select a background type in the Background drop-down list. - When painting from scratch, you'll normally choose White. - You can also choose Background Colour, to use the current background colour shown on the Colour tab.
+(Optional) Select a Colour Mode, choosing to operate in RGB, Lab, or Greyscale mode. - 6.
+(Optional) Select a Bit Depth of 16 bits per channel for projects which require higher levels of colour detail.
+Otherwise a bit depth of 8 bits/channel is used as default.